FIWARE/tutorials.Historic-Context-Flume/README.md

 As you can see, the database used to persist context data has no impact on the details of the subscription.
 It is the same for each database.
 The response will be **201 - Created**

-## Reading Data from a PostgreSQL database
+## PostgreSQL - Reading Data from a database

 To read PostgreSQL data from the command line, we will need access to the `postgres` client, to do this, run an interactive instance of the `postgresql-client` image supplying the connection string as shown to obtain a command